After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 This is a good thing to follow anywhere you travel.
 Maybe it’s just me but it feels extra wrong to litter in Norway.
 I think with how generous they are with access to the environment, it feels wrong to take advantage of it and leave garbage behind.

-Even things like banana peels and apple cores are better to take out with you because it takes years and years to fully compost.
+Even things like banana peels and apple cores should be taken out because it takes years and years to fully compost.
 Especially if you are on a busier trail.

 2. Download Norwegian Specific Weather Apps

-After a week of being there, I quickly noticed how inaccurate my own weather apps seemed to be.
-It differed greatly from the forecasts my friends were getting.
-Once I started using the Norwegian apps, the forecasts were way more accurate.
+After a week in Norway, I quickly noticed how inaccurate my own weather apps were, differing from the ones my friends were seeing.
+I switched to using the Norwegian weather apps, and the daily forecasts became way more reliable.

 One of the best websites you can use for checking the weather in Norway is yr.no.
-You can type in your location and it will give you a variety of options for how you want to view the forecast (hourly, daily, weekly).
+You can type in your location and it will give options for how you want to view the forecast (hourly, daily, weekly).

 3. Always Bring Extra Layers of Clothing With You